andrenovax/requests/README.md

 ### About

-Requests is a javascript library created to simplify working with REST api by providing a set of features and utilities:
+Apiboy is a javascript library created to simplify working with REST api by providing a set of features and utilities:

 * fetch methods with relative url
 * CRUD api model